ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/rpi/docker.md

 CMD ["./hello"]
 ```

-The example can be used to build a Docker image on the Arm server and share it using Docker Hub to the Raspberry Pi 4.
-The result will be a 64-bit userspace.
+The example is used to build a Docker image on the Arm server and share it using Docker Hub to the Raspberry Pi 4.

-Substitute your Docker Hub user name for `username`.
+On the Arm server run the commands below to build and then share the image.
+Substitute your Docker Hub user name for `username`:

-On the Arm server run the commands:

 ```console
 docker build -t username/hello .